viktor-ferenczi/dblayer/README.md

 No support for defining database views, tablespaces and other database servers yet.

-No support for inspecting databases (generating the classes defining and existing database) yet.
+No support for inspecting databases (generating the classes defining an existing database) yet.

 The unit test coverage is still not 100%.